Kumar-Jy/Windows-in-NABU-Without-PC/guide/TWRPInstallation.md

   - Now reboot and you are in TWRP recovery.

 > [!NOTE]
-> - To witch back into Android from TWRP recovery, must tap on inactive slot before rebooting.
+> - To switch back into Android from TWRP recovery, must tap on inactive slot before rebooting.
 > - To boot into TWRP recovery from android rom, install boot control app from [this](https://github.com/capntrips/BootControl/releases) link and tap on inactive slot.
 ###
   #### Flashing TWRP (Active Slot - only for HyperOS/MIUI Rom)